 1. Keep your blood sugar in normal range.

 Diabetes substantially increases your risk for CKD and kidney failure.
 An estimated 33 million Americans have diabetes.
 Of these, 7 million have yet to be diagnosed.
 About 40% of diabetics will develop CKD.
 It gets more serious though.
 Prediabetes describes the condition of someone who is on the pathway to developing diabetes.
-In a large study, more than one third of the people with prediabetes were found to have two signs of kidney disease 4
+In a large study, more than one third of the people with prediabetes were found to have two signs of kidney disease.
+3

 2. Keep your blood pressure in normal range (below 120/80).

 Hypertension is a definite risk factor for CKD.
 The converse is also true: CKD can cause hypertension.
 By adopting a largely plant-based diet of unrefined foods and engaging in daily moderate exercise, one can substantially decrease their risk for type 2 diabetes and hypertension.
-Ideally, you want your blood to consistently below 120/80, but not in the range of low blood pressure.
+Ideally, you want your blood pressure to be consistently below 120/80, but not in the range of low blood pressure.

 If you do develop these diabetes or hypertension, you might seriously consider coming to a lifestyle program like the one Wildwood Lifestyle Center offers.
 Many times lifestyle strategies prevent or can reverse type 2 diabetes and significantly help hypertension.
 In some cases, the judicious use of medicine is important for controlling these diseases.